-This declaration is made in accordance with a resolution of the Committee of Management of the WA Branch on 16 April 2019.

-Signature of designated officer:

-Name and title of designated officer: Craig McKinley, Branch Secretary
+This declaration is made in accordance ce with a resolution of the Committee of Management.
+Signature of designated officer: Chyl - Name and title of designated officer: Justin Anartic SECTEMPT Dated: 28/03/2019

-Dated: 16 April 2019

 Subsection 255 (2A) Report

 The Committee of Management presents its expenditure report as required under subsection 255 (2A) of the Fair Work (Registered Organisation) Act 2009 on the Reporting Unit for the year ended 31 December 2018.